 - For serving: ½ cup heated coconut milk (whisk it when you would like to get some foam) and edible rose petals (optional).

 - Pour into cups.
-Add some extra coconut milk and sprinkle with extra matcha and rose petals.
+Add some extra coconut milk that you have heated and whisked in a different cup and sprinkle with extra matcha and rose petals.
 Enjoy!